mpneuried/grunt-soy-compile/README.md

 ### Additional info

-#### grunt-regards
+#### Compile only a single file

-- if you use `grunt-regards` instaed of `grunt-contrib-watch` to track chnaging files, the compiler will only compile the changed file.
+- if you use `grunt-regards` instead of `grunt-contrib-watch` to track chnaging files, the compiler will only compile the changed file.
+- if you want to compile only the changed file by `grunt-contrib-watch` you have to define the watch option`options: { spawn: false }`, beause with a spawned task i can not catch the `changed` event through multiple threads.

 #### differnet `jarPaths`